Netcracker/KubeMarine/documentation/Installation.md

 **Note**: An [Ansible Inventory](#ansible-inventory) is provided to the playbook, so it should not be disabled.

-**Note**: When calling ansible plugin from KubeMarine container, note that KubeMarine container is shipped with `ansible-2.9.*`.
+**Note**: When calling ansible plugin from Kubemarine container, note that Kubemarine container is shipped with `ansible-2.9.*`.
 Exact patch version is not fixed.

 For example: